My Inspiration for THE ROAD TO YOU…

-In THE ROAD TO YOU and THE ROAD AND BEYOND, Aurora and Donovan take a driving trip down one of the world’s most famous highways, Route 66, which spans nearly 2,500 miles from Chicago, IL all the way across the West to the California coast.
+In THE ROAD TO YOU [and in the expanded book-club edition, THE ROAD AND BEYOND], Aurora and Donovan take a driving trip down one of the world’s most famous highways, Route 66, which spans nearly 2,500 miles from Chicago, IL all the way across the West to the California coast.
 Below are photos I took from many of the fascinating, memorable sites along the way, as well as a few snapshots of places/objects of interest that relate to the story:

 A 1978 Pontiac Firebird Trans Am – Donovan’s car!

 One of Minnesota’s 10,000 lakes – Aurora and Donovan’s fictional hometown of Chameleon Lake might overlook one like this.

 The start of historic Route 66 in Illinois.

 Signs letting drivers know the current highways to take to Chicago and Bloomington-Normal.

 A classic movie theater in downtown Normal, IL.